-Author, journalist Michael Brooks to deliver 2015 Peterson General Public Lecture in Physics
+Princeton Cosmologist to Present 2016 Peterson General Public Lecture in Physics

-Michael Brooks will present the 2015 Chester Peterson, Jr. Public Lecture in Physics.
-This lecture, "Welcome to Wonderland: Making sense of life in a quantum universe" will be held on Monday, April 27, at 4:30 p.m. in the Hemisphere Room of Hale Library at Kansas State University.
-Brooks is noted for explaining complex scientific research and findings to the general public.
+Dr. Lyman Page will deliver the 2016 Chester Peterson, Jr. Public Lecture in Physics.
+This lecture, "Observing the Birth of the Universe" will be held on Tuesday, April 26, at 4:30 p.m. in the Hemisphere Room of Hale Library at Kansas State University.

 Refreshments will be available at 4:00 p.m. in the foyer of the Hemisphere Room.